benblack769/TigerCompiler/README.md

 is confused about whether to shift at the first `expr` or to reduce at the last `expr` present in some other rule.
 Solution pending.

 Later, when adding array indexing, there was another reduce/reduce conflict between array indexing (lvalue) and array creation (expr).
-This was not resolved, and remains a problem.
-Right now, programs of the style
+For example,

-    x[5] := 6
+    x[5] := rec_arr[2] of rec { val = 42 }

-Gives a syntax error.

-There is also something funny happening with strings, so many string expressions also give errors.
+This problem was fixed by adding in a special rule just for array indexing, and then using that for both array creation and indexing.
+This changed the reduce/reduce rule to a shift/reduce rule, and examples compiled correctly.

 ### Test design